MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide.md

 ---
 title: Operational guide - Microsoft Defender for Identity
-description: Learn about the Microsoft Defender for Identity activities that we recommend for your team on a daily, weekly, monthly, and ad-hoc basis. ms.date: 01/29/2024 ms.topic: how-to
+description: Learn about the Microsoft Defender for Identity activities that we recommend for your team on a daily, weekly, and monthly basis. ms.date: 01/29/2024 ms.topic: how-to
 ---

 # Microsoft Defender for Identity operational guide

-This article summarizes the Microsoft Defender for Identity activities we recommend for your team on a daily, weekly, monthly, and ad-hoc basis.
+This article summarizes the Microsoft Defender for Identity activities we recommend for your team on a daily, weekly, and monthly basis.

 |Cadence  |Tasks  |
 |---------|---------|